Mets find relief in New Year, introducing Dellin Betances

 Betances will become the 136th player to take the field for both the Mets and Yankees, according to STATS.
 Before Betances, just five have played for only those two teams, a group that includes Hall of Famer Yogi Berra.

-If Betances is truly healthy and Diaz can return to his previous form, Van Wagenen’s optimism may be warranted.
+Van Wagenen is optimistic that a healthy Betances and improved Díaz can help make the Mets contenders in the NL East.

 “I’ve talked many times this offseason and in the past that our goal is to increase the floor of our projected win total.
-This signing’s different,” he said about adding Betances.
+This signing’s different,” he said.
 “This signing was intended to blow the cover off of our ceiling.
-We believe that a healthy and dominant Dellin combined with Edwin Diaz and Seth Lugo and Justin Wilson, Jeurys Familia, Brad Brach, Robert Gsellman.
+We believe that a healthy and dominant Dellin combined with Edwin Díaz and Seth Lugo and Justin Wilson, Jeurys Familia, Brad Brach, Robert Gsellman.
 This collective group has the potential to be one of the best bullpens in baseball.”

-A lot has to go right for that to happen.
-For now, however, at least the pieces are in place.

 Copyright 2020 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed.